JensRantil/jensrantil.github.io/newsite/content/post/git-mirroring-using-jenkins.md

+---
+title: "GIT mirroring using Jenkins"
+description: "Using a small hack, you can reuse your local Jenkins installation for faster git fetches, as well as a fallback if Github goes down."
+date: 2013-09-04
+tags: [git, jenkins, hudson]
+draft: false
+---

 GIT mirroring using Jenkins
 ===========================

-date

-:   2013-09-04 18:15

-tags

-:   git, jenkins, hudson

-summary

-:   Using a small hack, you can reuse your local Jenkins installation
-    for faster git fetches, as well as a fallback if Github goes down.

 For the past couple of weeks I've been annoyed by the high latency when connecting to [Github](https://github.com) over SSH.
 While the other GIT